How Do I Check the Status of My Medicare Enrollment?

 - Whether a decision has been made about your application

-If you need help or can’t check your Medicare application status online, call the Social Security Administration at 1-800-772-1213.
+If you need help or can’t check your Medicare application status online, call the Social Security Administration (SSA) at 1-800-772-1213.
 The line is open between 8 a.m. and 7 p.m. from Monday to Friday.

 Enrolling in Medicare benefits on time is important to avoid coverage gaps and late enrollment penalties.
 Know the deadlines and allow yourself enough time to not only complete your application but to make a well-informed decision about your coverage.